markpavlovski/git-cheatsheet/README.md

 <a name="merge"/>

 ### git merge
-Checkout the branch you want to merge onto first, then use the merge command
+Checkout the branch you want to merge onto first, then use the merge command.
+Fast-forward merge happens when a new branch is just elongation of the previous source branch (so no changes were made on the source branch).
 * git checkout master
 * git merge testbranch -m "merge message": this will merge test branch onto master.
 If there are no conflicts, this is very straight forward.
 This will create a new commit with the parent set to be both of the commits merged.